YueYANG1996/LaBo/README.md

 conda activate labo
 conda install --file requirements.txt
 ```
+You need to modify the source code of apricot to run the submodular optimization, see details [here](https://github.com/YueYANG1996/LaBo/issues/1).

 ## Directories
 * `cfg/` saves the config files for all experiments including both linear probe (`cfg/linear_probe`) and LaBo (`cfg/asso_opt`).
 You can modify the config files to change the arguments of the system.